ohong/show-ai/README.md

-# show-ai
+# Show AI

-Show AI lets you “teach” AIs how to perform tasks from just a screen recording.
+**Teach AI agents new skills by showing, not writing.**

-Started at the Gemini x TED AI Hackathon (Oct 2025)
+*Started at the Gemini x TED AI Hackathon (Oct 2025)*

-What we're building: Instead of writing lengthy prompts for AI agents to perform task the way you do, what if you could just show it a screen recording of you doing it with some light narration.
-Show AI will extract the "skill" (bundle of instructions, scripts, templates, etc. depending on the task) which can then be used by AI agents to perform the task.
+## The Problem

+Writing detailed prompts and instructions for AI agents is time-consuming and tedious.
+Complex workflows require lengthy documentation that's hard to maintain and often misses crucial details that are obvious when you actually perform the task.

+## Our Solution

+Show AI converts screen recordings into executable skill packages.
+Simply record yourself performing a task with light narration, and our system automatically generates:

+- **SKILL.md** - Step-by-step instructions AI agents can follow
+- **Scripts** - Automation code extracted from your demonstration
+- **Templates** - Configuration files and boilerplate
+- **Assets** - Reference screenshots and outputs

+These skill packages can be downloaded as zip files, converted into MCP servers for AI integration, or executed directly in the browser via Browserbase.

+## How It Works

+1. Upload a screen recording (or YouTube URL) showing the task
+2. Our system extracts key frames and transcribes narration
+3. Gemini 2.5 Computer Use model analyzes the video and generates a structured skill package
+4. Review the extracted skill with a real-time thinking trace
+5. Download, integrate, or test-run your new AI skill

+**Smart Caching:** Identical videos are deduplicated by hash, providing instant results for popular tutorials and reducing processing costs.

+## Tech Stack

-Built with Gemini 2.5 Computer Use model.
+Next.js • TypeScript • Tailwind CSS • Gemini 2.5 Computer Use • Browserbase • Supabase